Welcome to the official GraphQL documentation for Dgraph.

 - Local Administration - Once you’re up and running you might also need to know a few details about administering your Dgraph instance if you are running locally.

-- Slash GraphQL - If you are using hosted Dgraph on Slash GraphQL, then head over here to learn about administering your backend.
+- Dgraph Cloud - If you are using hosted Dgraph on Dgraph Cloud, then head over here to learn about administering your backend.

 Dgraph is made better every day by the growing community and the contributors all over the world.